-The Xero IT team knew it needed one universal platform for collaboration and conversation, so it experimented with Slack by rolling it out to its product teams.
-Three months later, not only had the entire company been onboarded, but Slack had quickly become Xero’s wall-to-wall communication tool of choice.
+The Xero IT team knew that it needed one universal platform for collaboration and conversation, so it experimented with Slack by rolling it out to its product teams.
+Three months later, not only had the entire company been onboarded, but Slack had quickly become Xero’s wall-to-wall communications tool of choice.

 Breaking down internal barriers to solve customer issues faster

 When a small business’s finances are at stake, a few minutes can be a big deal.
 Composed of various specialists trained to address all manner of customer questions, the Xero customer experience (CX) team previously relied on emails to share guidance and documentation.
 Matt Simpson, a lead workflow coordinator, says those emails got lost.
 ‘They were just here, there and everywhere.’

 Today, CX has 30 to 40 Slack channels – digital spaces where teams can share messages, files and tools – dedicated to each specialist group, and the customer support flow is smooth and streamlined.
 For example, when an agent needs guidance, he or she simply mentions @coreseniors in their dedicated channel, which notifies every senior member who’s online.
 Whoever picks up the issue reacts with an emoji to indicate that they’re on it.
 Then they’ll start a thread to provide a resolution.
 ‘Agents can move on to the next customer,’ Simpson says.
 ‘That means our customers are actually getting quicker answers.
 That’s huge.’